Statutory Listed Buildings

 Listed Building Consent

 It is a criminal offence to extend, demolish or carry out internal or external alterations to a listed building without having Listed Building Consent, even if you did not know the building was listed.
-For further information about getting Listed Building Consent please contact our Urban Design and Conservation Team:
+For further information about getting Listed Building Consent please contact our Urban Design and Conservation Team call 020 8753 1081 or email: firstname.lastname@example.org.

 You can find the relevant application forms via this link to our making an application webpage.

-Buildings are listed in their entirety including the exterior and interior so, for example, façades are not listed on their own.
+Buildings are listed in their entirety including the exterior and interior, so for example the effect of statutory listing does not just relate to the facade.
 A listed building includes ‘any object or structure fixed to the building’ and ‘any object or structure within the curtilage [attached land] of the building which, although not fixed to the building, forms part of the land and has done so since before 1 July 1948’.
-Therefore a garden wall attached to a listed building or a building built before July 1948 within the curtilage of a listed building will also be listed.
+Therefore a boundary wall attached to or around a listed building or a building built before July 1948 within the curtilage of a listed building will also be listed.